-Notably, this access route is flood affected and considered unsafe for small vehicles during the 1 in 500 AEP flood event (or larger), and unsafe for all vehicles during the peak of a PMF event.
-While the site should be if extreme weather is forecast, any persons at the site during a flood event should shelter-in-place until flood waters recede.
-Further information regarding emergency response is available in the separate FERP.
-PMF - the "alternative" access identified above is flood affected during the peak of a PMF event.
+- Notably, this access route is flood affected and considered unsafe for small vehicles during the 1 in 500 AEP flood event (or larger), and unsafe for all vehicles during the peak of a PMF event.
+While the site should be if extreme weather is forecast, any persons at the site during a flood event should shelter-in-place until flood waters recede. - This is in accordance with the objectives set out in DPHI's Shelter in Place Guidelines for Flash Flooding: - Off site evacuation is the primary emergency response.
+In this instance, shelter-in-place is a last resort measure for anyone remaining on site when access is restricted by flooding.

+- Flooding occurs within 6 hours of the onset of causative rain and duration of shelter-inplace is less than 12 hours. - The development is not subject to high hazard flooding (H5 or H6); and - There is adequate floor space above the PMF to allow a shelter-in-place strategy. - Further information regarding the school's proposed emergency response is available in the separate FERP. - PMF the "alternative" access identified above is flood affected during the peak of a PMF event.
 Shelter-in-place will be required within the school buildings until PMF flood waters recede.
 The FIRA confirms: